darwins-challenge/fly-me-to-the-moon/manuscript/Framework.md

 ## Framework Traits

 To work with ASTs in a generic way, we've had to implement quite some traits in Rust.
-We'll quickly take you through them, before explaining that won't need to implement most of them yourself.
+We'll quickly take you through them, before explaining that we won't need to implement most of them yourself.

 An important constraint for many of these traits is that concrete type